Barbershop Websites: 20 Design Examples (2026)

 The world's first Botanical Barbershop

 Church Barber & Apothecary in Hayes Valley, San Francisco is the “world’s first Botanical Barbershop,” replacing traditional barbershop chemicals with plant alternatives.
 They call out traditional barbershop chemicals (like talc powder) and substitute plant-based alternatives.
-It’s a niche, and they own it completely.
+It’s a clear niche and the site commits to it fully.

-The weakness is discoverability: the Schedule Service link isn’t prominent, and the booking flow takes some digging to find.
+The Schedule Service link isn’t prominent, though, and the booking flow takes some digging to find.

 The Rosemont Barbers